Impeached South Korean president issues defiant message as he faces possible detention

 To formally end Yoon’s presidency, at least six justices on the nine-member Constitutional Court must vote in favor.

-The National Assembly voted last week to also impeach Prime Minister Han Duck-soo, who had assumed the role of acting president after Yoon’s powers were suspended, over his reluctance to fill three Constitutional Court vacancies ahead of the court’s review of Yoon’s case.
+The National Assembly voted last week to also impeach Prime Minister Han Duck-soo, who became acting president after Yoon’s powers were suspended, over his reluctance to fill three Constitutional Court vacancies ahead of the court’s review of Yoon’s case.

-In the face of growing pressure, the country’s new interim leader, Deputy Prime Minister Choi Sang-mok, appointed two new justices on Tuesday, which possibly increased the chances of the court upholding Yoon’s impeachment.
+Facing growing pressure, the new acting president, Deputy Prime Minister Choi Sang-mok, appointed two new justices on Tuesday, which possibly increased the chances of the court upholding Yoon’s impeachment.

-Cho Han-chang, one of the newly appointed court justices, said Thursday that he begins his job with a “heavy heart.”
+Cho Han-chang, one of the newly appointed justices, said Thursday that he began his job with a “heavy heart.”
 Jeong Gye-seon, the other new justice, expressed hope that the remaining vacancy would be filled.

-Yoon’s imposition of martial law lasted only six hours but triggered huge political turmoil that also halted high-level diplomacy and shocked financial markets.
-Yoon and his military leadership have been accused of attempting to block the National Assembly from voting to end martial law by sending hundreds of heavily armed troops to encircle the building.
-Lawmakers who managed to get in voted unanimously 190-0 to lift martial law, hours after Yoon declared it on late-night television.
+Yoon’s imposition of martial law ended after only six hours when the National Assembly voted 190-0 to lift it despite attempts by heavily armed soldiers to prevent them from voting.

-Yoon has also been accused of ordering defense counterintelligence officials to detain key politicians, including opposition leader Lee Jae-myung and National Assembly Speaker Woo Won Shik.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.